 1) You can contact the department that houses your major (Political Science, English, Psychology, etc.) There is an experiential learning coordinator who handles internships and can enroll you in course credit that can count toward your major.

 2) You can enroll in IDS4940, which is open to students in any major.
 This course counts toward your upper-division elective credits, and ranges from 1-3 credits.
 Each credit represents 50 work hours over the course of the semester, so 50 hours = 1 credit, 100 hours = 2 credits, and 150 hours = 3 credits.
-You must complete the application for Fall 2021 by 5:00 p.m.
-(ET) Friday, August 27, 2021.
+You must complete the application.
+Applications for the IDS4940 course are due by the Friday of Add/Drop week each semester.

 Internships provide students with opportunities to integrate classroom knowledge, skills and methods with professional roles, responsibilities and activities in supervised settings.
 This web-based course is designed to complement your international internship experience through guided reflection, critical analysis, synthesis and discussion.
 This course is offered for academic credit, graded on a pass/fail basis, and fulfills upper division elective credit requirements.

 If interested in pursuing international internship credit through the College of Liberal Arts and Sciences, please review and submit the IDS4940 International Application to B120international@advising.ufl.edu.
 We encourage you to apply early.
-Fall 2021 applications must be in and processed no later than 5:00 p.m. on Friday, August 27, 2021.
+Applications for the IDS4940 course are due by the Friday of Add/Drop week each semester.

 Name of Company: LanguageLine Solutions